QuestEscape/research/firmware/README.md

 -rw-r--r--  1 staff   84036 Sep 23 18:48 lcon.bin
 ```

 For now, we will assume (and we will confirm it later) that the files in `lcon-downgrade` are older versions of the ones in `lcon_archive`, to the exception of `lcon-dev.bin` which is missing.

+## File Header

 Let's take a look at theses files now:

 ```
 $ file *.bin